MRtrix3/mrtrix3/docs/dwi_preprocessing/denoising.rst

 The noise level in each patch is experimentally estimated from the eigenvalue spectrum of the local data matrix.
-Assuming :math:`M<N`, :math:`P` signal-carying components (also estimated), and :maht:`M-P` noise components, the squared noise level is estimated as:
+Assuming :math:`M<N`, :math:`P` signal-carying components (also estimated), and :math:`M-P` noise components, the squared noise level is estimated as:

 .. math::